Backbone-Stories/website/_chapters/TheGuideAndTheSleeper.md

 Cadden wiped her eyes without reacting.
 “And… Do they know who did it?”
 Cadden said flatly.

-A man named Artur was arrested several blocks away from the scene of the crime, covered in their blood.
+A man named Mason was arrested several blocks away from the scene of the crime, covered in their blood.
 He apparently had maintained an unhealthy fixation with Cadden for years, who had rebuffed his advances by claiming that her parents would never approve.
 It was true, they certainly would not have, and it was theorized that this led him to the violent murder.
 However, something about the situation made no sense to Vira.
 Could he truly have expected her to accept him after murdering her parents?
 He had been unaware that Cadden was embarking with the Herja, and this was taken as evidence that he had also intended for her to be his third victim.
 But once he learned of her departure, he changed his story, stating that Cadden had put him up to it.
 No one believed him.
 Sitting across from the young woman, who was now calm, Vira realized that she wasn’t sure.

 “No, they haven’t caught them yet.”

 Cadden tried to hide it, but she was clearly relieved.
 She hadn’t wanted him to be caught.
-Vira realized in that moment that Artur had been telling the truth.
+Vira realized in that moment that Mason had been telling the truth.

 “It was a fucking video game.”